jonathanbutler7/landscaping/README.md

 ## What is this?

 This is a database I am building with PostgreSQL and Node for a fictitious landscaping company, **Los Angeles Landscaping & Gardening**.

-The database has four endpoints, `/customers`, `/workers`, and `/orders`.
+The database has three endpoints, `/customers`, `/workers`, and `/orders`.

-It will serve as the backend for a fullstack project which includes a modern landing page (which captures customer info for `/customers`), a customer-facing order page where customers may view services and pricing and then place an order (`/orders`), and a worker-facing order page where workers may view orders currently in the database.
+It will serve as the backend for a fullstack project which includes

+1. A customer-facing landing page where customers may enter contact details and place an order and
+2. A worker-facing page for workers to view orders the customers have placed.
 ## Why build this?

-I wanted to build a robust and secure backend to get more comfortable with PostgreSQL tables, writing tests, and building out a login feature (forthcoming).
+I wanted to build a robust and secure backend to get more comfortable with PostgreSQL tables and writing tests with Mocha.

 ## How to clone this: